alexqfredrickson/notes/aws/aws.md

 On-premise storage can communicate with local DataSync agents via NFS, SMB (Server Message Block), HDFS (Hadoop Distributed File System), or S3 - which in turn sends data via TLS to DataSync - which in turn sends data to EFS, S3, or FSx for Windows File Server/Lustre/OpenZFS/NetApp ONTAP.

 The aforementioned AWS storage services (EFS, S3, FSx) can also exchange data using DataSync.

+### Database Migration Service

+Database Migration Service (DMS) migrates on-premise databases into AWS, and migrates AWS databases into other AWS databases.
+It sits on an AWS server, which connects to a database, reads it, formats the data, and loads data into some other data store.

 ### Direct Connect